HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_options_spread_pods_across_nodes.md

 Taints and tolerations are used together to prevent pods from being scheduled on unsuitable nodes.
 One or more taints are applied to a node, which indicates that the node should not accept any pods that cannot tolerate the taints.
 [You can refer to find constraints/use cases and apply them to your services.](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)

-You specify `tolerations` constraints to your services in the custom values file:
+Specify `tolerations` constraints to your services in the custom values file:

 ```yaml
 tolerations: